richteague/bettermoments/README.md

 ## Usage

+Note that this requires Python 3.
 To start, clone the repository then in your shell run

 ```bash
 $ pip install .
 ```

-to install this locally. **This currently only works with Python 3:** Then in any shell simply run
+to install this locally.
+Then in any shell simply run

 ```console
 $ bettermoments path/to/cube.fits